DaverSomethingSomethingOrg/ConanToolchain/docs/ConanRecipePreReqs.md

 ## `install_prefix` option in conanfile.py for each non-relocatable tool in the chain

-Non-relocatable packages need to add support for an `install_prefix` option.
+Non-relocatable packages require support for our `install_prefix` option.

 For GNU tools, the Conan [`Autotools`](https://docs.conan.io/2/integrations/autotools.html) integration already supports the autoconf `--prefix` option, so it's a